Skip to content

 Function demo__test.hello

-Mutual References in Coding
+Mutual Referencing in Code

 In DataFlux Func scripts, it is allowed to reference another script to achieve code reuse.